whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/examples/klim2019_tdp43kd/retention_summary/retained_package_overview.md

 ## Retention note

 This run should be treated as the primary retained downstream reference run for the first validated DGE layer of the Klim example.

+The run produced the expected core White Lab downstream outputs and established a real differential signal for the initial validation contrast.

 Later pathway extension runs may be retained separately if they add meaningful interpretive value.